-Dr. Abdul Kalam CLN in Vembakkam, Walajabad, Tamil Nadu, consists of 10 SHGs with 160 members.
-Initially formed in 2019, the CLN addressed various issues in the community through active participation in Grama Sabha meetings.
-The activities include building of roads and houses, fixing street lights, installation of water pipes for continuous access to clean drinking water, renovation of schools and Anganwadis, and support with construction of homes for the Irular community who were living in huts by the lakeside by facilitating patta (record of rights).
-19 such houses are being built with the support of government subsidies.
-Case Study The Super Employer #Relentless&Passionate Yogalakshmi lived a very routine life.
+Ms. Yogalakshmi lived a very routine life.
 Wake up; tend to household chores from dawn till dusk while caring for the children.
-This was the life of Yogalakshmi from Tamil Nadu.
+This was the life of Ms. Yogalakshmi from Tamil Nadu.
 Her entire life revolved around household chores while caring for her family and their only source of income was her husband's earnings.
-Yogalakshmi had tailoring skills and yet that was not enough as she lacked support and a confidence boost from her family members.
-Her life was upturned when she joined Vairam SHG under Hand in Hand India and garnered the support, training and confidence she was craving for.
-With a credit boost and Hand in Hand India team's support, she was able to start a garment unit and put her skills to work.
+Yogalakshmi had skill in tailoring and yet that was not enough as she lacked support and a confidence boost from her family members.
+Her life turned upside down when she joined Vairam SHG under Hand in Hand India and garnered the support, training and confidence she was craving for.
+With a credit boost and Hand in Hand India team's support she was able to start a garment unit and put her skills to work.
 Yogalakshmi is now a super employer employing around 42 individuals at her garment unit.

 Yogalakshmi stated, "I was able to achieve my dream through the great support rendered by the Hand in Hand India team.
 Others may not be as lucky as me and this is why I strive to help those in need.
 I am proud and satisfied with the thought that I was able to instil a positive change in many more lives."